COSINUS model-independent sensitivity to the DAMA/LIBRA dark matter signal: Introduction

 While the DM-electron scattering cross section is constrained almost independently of the target atoms via electron recoil searches, the comparison between different elements in nuclear recoil searches is more involved due to the composite nature of the nuclear target.
-Therefore constraining the nuclear recoil interpretation of the purported DAMA/LIBRA DM signal is our main interest.
+Therefore, constraining the nuclear recoil interpretation of the purported DAMA/LIBRA DM signal is our main interest.
 DAMA/LIBRA measures the recoil energy via the scintillation light produced in a recoil event.
-To convert the observed light yield to recoil energy, a calibration needs to be performed with sources of known energy.
+To convert the observed light to recoil energy, a calibration with sources of known energy is required.
 This is typically achieved with electromagnetic probes that induce electron recoil events.
-However, the light yield per unit recoil energy in nuclear and electron recoil events are different, related by the quenching factor ($QF$).
-This factor might have nontrivial dependence on e.g., the recoil energy or the ${\rm Tl}$-dopant concentration of the scintillator crystal.
-Therefore, if the scintillation events are interpreted as nuclear recoils, the calibration of the nuclear recoil energy spectrum suffers from uncertainty related to the determination of the quenching factor, in addition to any other measurement uncertainties.
+However, the light yields per unit recoil energy in nuclear and electron recoil events are different, related by the quenching factor ($Q\!F$).
+This factor might have nontrivial dependence on e.g., the recoil energy or the ${\rm Tl}$-dopant concentration of the scintillator crystal, see e.g. \cite{Cintas:2024pdu}.
+Therefore, if the scintillation events are interpreted as nuclear recoils, the calibration of the nuclear recoil energy spectrum is subject to uncertainty related to the determination of the quenching factor, in addition to any other measurement uncertainties.

 COSINUS, on the other hand, will have a more direct access to the recoil energy via the calorimetric measurement in the phonon channel.
 Therefore we will work under the assumption that the COSINUS data, in the absence of excess events, will provide a limit for the DM-nucleus scattering rate in $\rm{NaI}$ as a function of the true nuclear recoil energy.
 The purpose of this work is to investigate how this constraint can be effectively used to exclude the DM nuclear recoil interpretation of the DAMA/LIBRA annual modulation signal.
 Such analysis has been performed in \cite{Kahlhoefer:2018knc} utilizing a single DAMA/LIBRA modulation energy bin.
 Here we extend this analysis, making use of the reported energy spectrum of the modulation, independent of the particle physics or astrophysics of DM, while considering the uncertainties related to the energy calibration of the DAMA/LIBRA measurement.